vishdha/ML-for-Accounting/README.md

 $ pip install seaborn

 UPDATE:
-I tired to gather some demo data from Bloomstack demo generator.
-I tried to look for result in Item Wise Sales History.
+I tried to look for result in Item Wise Sales History from Demo.

-I add sample for Item_wise_sales_history.csv and result we got for same is
+I added sample for Item_wise_sales_history.csv and result we got for same is

 <img src="Result/Item_wise_sales_history/item_wise_sales_history.png">